whoknows1409/BloodTrack/README.md

 # BloodTrack 🩸

-A comprehensive Blood Bank Management System that facilitates blood donation and request management.
+A comprehensive streamlined Blood Bank Management System that facilitates blood donation and request management.
 Built with Node.js, Express, and MySQL, BloodTrack provides separate interfaces for donors, recipients, and administrators.

 ## Features 🔥